14 Things Your Eyes Say About Your Health

 The most common cause of protruding eyes is hyperthyroidism (overactivity of the thyroid gland).

-These are the visual warning signs of stroke.
+These are the visual warning signs of a stroke.

 Diabetics are more prone to eye problems.
 This condition is the leading cause of blindness in American adults.